Text Tool

 What is the Word & Character Counter?

-The Word & Character Counter is a free online text analysis tool that instantly calculates the exact number of words, characters, sentences, and paragraphs in your text.
-Whether you are a student writing an essay with a strict word limit, a social media manager crafting the perfect tweet, or a professional optimizing SEO content, this tool provides the accurate metrics you need.
+The Word & Character Counter is a comprehensive, free online text analysis tool that instantly calculates the exact number of words, characters, spaces, sentences, paragraphs, vowels, consonants, numbers, and unique words in your text.
+Whether you are a student writing an essay with a strict word limit, a content writer assessing vocabulary diversity, an SEO professional optimizing title tags and meta descriptions, or a linguist studying text patterns, this tool provides the detailed real-time statistics you need.

-- Copy your text from your document, social media platform, or website.
+1. Copy your text from any word processor, document, email, or social media platform.

-- Paste the text into the large text area above.
-Alternatively, you can type directly into the box.
+2. Paste the text into the large text area above.
+Alternatively, you can type directly into the input box in real time.

 Who is this for?